danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

   - StudyInstanceUID
   - SopClassUID
   - PatientID
-- *If the same SOP instance is stored multiple times we will override with the latest
 - No coercing or replacing of attributes is done by the server

 ### Response